dogada/RJSON/README.md

     In: 103943, Out: 65763, In/Out=158%, Time: 32ms (RJSON: 18ms).

-The code is available under Simplified BSD License, fell free to compress the world.
+Fell free to compress the world.